boisgera/leap/Don't panic!.md

 #eval getCoords' "3 4"
 -- some (3, 4)

-#eval getCoords' "douze quarante-deux"
+#eval getCoords' "three four"
 -- none
 ```

-As a monad, `Option`:
+The trick is, as usual with `do` blocks, that `Option` is a monad.
+As such, it:

   - lifts an element `a : `α` to `some a : Option α`,